grannycart/anja-n-david-wedding/Ceremony_Script.md

 title: Anja & David Wedding --- Ceremony Script
 ---

+2022-07-30 12:00pm

 ## Setting
 * On the dais: Mark, parents, aunts, others?
-* DJ in place
+* DJ Moss in place
 * PA system functional

 ## 1. Processional:
 1. Cue music
+2. parents and relatives
+3. Readers
-2. Children of the bubbles
+4. Children of the bubbles
-3. David & Anja walk in together, holding hands
+5. David & Anja walk in together, holding hands
-4. Anja & David take their place of honor on the dais, facing each other.
+6. Anja & David take their place of honor on the dais, facing each other.
-5. Music fade-out
+7. Music fade-out

 ## 2. Remarks from Mark
 **Welcome!
 Thank you so much for being here.**

+**I think we'll take a page from the book of Father Bruce and take a beat to appreciate this setting, this day, and everyone being here.
+So I'm going to pause and not talk for a small bit here.**

+[~30 count of silence]

-**Turns out, as you might guess, it's kinda a big deal to be asked to officiate a wedding ceremony.**
+**Turns out, as you might guess, it's kinda a big deal to be asked to officiate a wedding ceremony.
+An I'm truly honored and flattered to be doing this.**

 **After David asked me to do this, I really had no idea where to start.
 I began bringing it up with various people in my life to try to get a sense of what is required here.
 And that resulted in some better, and some worse, advice on what makes a good wedding.
 But maybe the best advice I got was from Aunt Linda who passed on advice she received about her own wedding, which was that you need to remember that this is a kind of a show: this is the Anja and David show --- And it needs to be planned and executed like a show, with a narrative arc, rising action, and of course a climax.**